limitlessloop/vets.gov-status/scripts/README.md

 ## Automation

-We use the shell scripts to automate much of the work each week to update the data and create a PR.
-These scripts are tailored to our environment and expect a GitHub API token to be configured in the `gitconfig` file.
-You will need to modify this to meet your own needs if you wish to use them.
+We use the shell scripts to automate much of the work each day to update the data and create a PR.

-We intend to transition from these shell scripts (currently invoked by cron) to a Jenkins-based system in the future.